Understanding Common Python Syntax Used in LangGraph

 TypedDict

-is a feature introduced in Python's typing
+, a feature within Python's typing

 dict